Playing Cards and Games After Vision Loss

 Many people with blindness, low vision, and vision loss want to continue enjoying Bingo; card games, such as bridge and poker; board games, such as Monopoly, Scrabble, checkers, and dominoes; and audio computer games.

 In this section, we'll introduce you to a wide range of adapted card and board games that will enable you to continue with your favorite leisure pursuits.
-You may also find our information on Recreation and Leisure, with its extensive website links, to be of interest to you.
+You may also find our information on Recreation and Leisure to be of interest to you.

 Preparation Checklist for Card and Board Games